 Living here in America gives us plenty of dietary options.
 Some of us prefer fruits and vegetables, choosing a vegetarian or vegan lifestyle.
-However the majority of our households include meat, nuts, fruits and vegetables to fuel our bodies.
-There are plenty of foods available for us to select from that are either grown here or shipped to America.
+However, the majority of households select meat, nuts, fruits and vegetables to fuel their bodies.
+There are plenty of foods available for us to select from that are either grown in the United States or shipped here.
 It’s surprising that what may seem the best choice for your diet may not actually be best for your oral health.

 How Does Your Diet Affect Your Teeth?

 - Acid – The choices we make for snacks are important to our oral health.
-If your diet is vegan or vegetarian you probably tend to snack on carbohydrate-rich acidic fruit or dry sticky fruits which may cause a constantly acidic mouth and that leads to weak enamel and cavities.
+If your diet is vegan or vegetarian, you probably tend to snack on carbohydrate-rich acidic fruit or dry sticky fruits which may cause a constantly acidic mouth leading to weak enamel and cavities.
 It’s best to not brush your teeth until about a half hour after you snack since an acidic environment can cause the enamel to temporarily soften.
 Try to snack less and drink plenty of water to rinse your mouth.
 Avoid sticky fruits, if you chew gum chose gum with Xylitol.
-Protect your teeth by choosing more filling carbohydrate choices such a nuts and whole grains.
+Protect your teeth by choosing more filling carbohydrate choices such as nuts and whole grains.

 Your teeth are a very important part of living healthy therefore it’s necessary to learn how our diets affect our oral health.
 Talk with your dentist and physician regarding your diet choices and do some research on your own.
 Your goal is to maintain healthy teeth for your lifetime!